ymerkli/robust-abstain/README.md

 These evaluation logs allow us to run the plotting scripts without actually having access to pretrained weights.

 NOTE: the model directories containing model logs also contain a dummy weight file `*.pt`.
-This file can be ignored, and must be replaced by a concrete weight file, if a model should be evaluated from scratch instead of from model logs.
+These files can be ignored, and must be replaced by a concrete weight file, if a model should be evaluated from scratch instead of from model logs.

 ### Base Models